 Professional fancifier of words, 30-something mother of two boys.

-Author of The Imagination Garden, Book 1 of the Picture-This Books™ series.
+Author of all titles in the Picture-This Books™ series.

 "I have over 15 years experience in copywriting and journalism for a variety of High Street and online retailers, as well as various media outlets.
 I run a local children's storytelling club and I love writing.

 I had the idea for Picture-This Books™, whilst reading to my youngest son in 2017.
 We were on holiday in Northern Ireland at the time and he was especially relaxed and being extra sprite-like.
 We got to the end of the book and he remarked that something didn't look as he had imagined it.
 My son is autistic and often interprets information in a really original way.
 His creativity is out of this world but that doesn't stop the world doing everything it can to encourage it back down to earth.

 I could write pages and pages on my opinion of the education system teach-to-the-test mentality, the hollow understanding it gives our children and the side-effects of a narrowed curriculum that is increasingly lacking in creative subject choice.
 But you get the gist, right?